 Weight: 33-44 pounds

-Coat and Color: Thick, coarse, curly coat in black and white, liver and white, solid black, or solid liver
+Coat Color: Black and white, liver and white, solid black, or solid liver

 Characteristics of the Wetterhoun

 Though touted as a hunting breed, Wetterhouns have tolerant and loyal personalities that make them ideal family pets.
 They love the water and prefer an active lifestyle, happy to accompany their owners on hikes, runs, and adventures outdoors.
 They are a fiercely loyal and attached breed, preferring to be by their owner's side at all times.

 |Tendency to Bark||Medium|

 |Amount of Shedding||Medium|

 The Wetterhoun was first developed more than 400 years ago in Friesland, a province of the Netherlands.
 Their common name comes from the Dutch word for “water dog," though they are sometimes referred to as the Otterhound or Dutch Spaniel (even though they're technically not a type of spaniel).
 Throughout its history, the Wetterhoun has been relied upon not only as a water retriever but also as a trustworthy and efficient gun dog and watchdog.